CurtisDeCastro/curtisdecastro.github.io/index.md

 3. **Hermes Econometrics** - _Operations Manager_ (06/2017-11/2018)
 4. **Mercury Securities** - _Compliance Officer_ (06/2017-11/2018)

+12/10/21 Update: In the coming weeks I will fill this page in with more examples of work that I'm doing and some posts on topics that I've been researching.
+Stay tuned, and if we happen to speak in the mean time please feel welcome to ask any questions that arise from this page.

 You can follow me on [Github](https://github.com/CurtisDeCastro) or [LinkedIn](https://linkedin.com/in/curtis415) to see my latest work first.